Posts

 Image

-🌸 Shadows of Love 🌸 There is a subtle expression, behind a curly fern.
+In mist and memory, love lingers as a feeling, not a possession 🌸 Shadows of Love 🌸 There is a subtle expression, behind a curly fern.
 Calm in her eyes and poise in her looks... ...she swirls like the opening of a fern, to spread her locks and bring some shade.
 She is rich in her warmth, with a hug ... ... like the fern, tender and soothing in form.
 Little murmurs spread, like the freshness of her breath and tempt me like the fragrance, of a beautiful bud, spreading its scent.
 She strides away in the mist, of a newly lit dawn.
 Away but leaving behind a dream, that gives me life to sketch... ... her image with my pen! – SM ✍🏻📚 – Writers desk Sunil (SM), a dear friend send the above poem on our school Whatsapp group and in fact sends thought provoking and inspirational daily posts.
-I don't usually comment on them, but this one was striking and prompted me to review as below: Don't know how many of you have noticed what a wonderful poem Sunil has written this morning.
-Most of us are silent admirers of hi...
+I don't usually comment on them, but this one was striking and prompted me to review as below: Don't know how many of you have noticed what a wonderful poem Suni...

 Sunday Story: The Transformative Power Of Good Company